Counterfeit N95 masks infiltrate the supply chain

 Supply chain experts say they are not surprised to see fake masks – and they expect the problem to escalate.

-“There is a strong possibility for that because there is a lot of money to be made with these masks,” said Rosemary Coates, executive director of the Reshoring Institute, a non-profit manufacturing research and consultancy group. who pleads for the return of jobs abroad in America.
+“There is a strong possibility for that because there is a lot of money to be made with these masks,” said Rosemary Coates, executive director of the Reshoring Institute, a non-profit manufacturing research and consultancy group. campaigning for the return of overseas jobs to America.
 Coates has 30 years of expertise in supply chain management and counterfeit products.

 When a product becomes very popular in a short time – like the N95 mask – individuals are emerging who identify themselves as “agents” or “brokers” trying to close lucrative deals by selling counterfeits at a high price, said Coates.